 We may not be able to compete as effectively with our competitors and ultimately satisfy the needs and preferences of our customers unless we can continue to enhance existing products and develop new innovative products.
 Product development requires significant financial, technological and other resources.
-While we expended \$3.5 million and \$2.6 million for the three months ended September 30, 2020 and September 30, 2019, respectively, and \$10.4 million and \$5.8 million for the nine months ended September 30, 2020 and September 30, 2019, respectively, in research and development efforts, we cannot assure that this level of investment will be sufficient to maintain a competitive advantage in product innovation, which could cause our business to suffer.
+While we expended \$4.0 million and \$3.6 million for the three months ended March 31, 2021 and March 31, 2020, respectively, in research and development efforts, we cannot assure that this level of investment will be sufficient to maintain a competitive advantage in product innovation, which could cause our business to suffer.
 In addition, we plan to sell the TAV, the newly acquired technology from New Aera, Inc. (New Aera), through our domestic direct-to-consumer sales channel and our business-to-business sales channels worldwide, pending reimbursement and regulatory clearances in each market.
 We also plan to incorporate the TAV technology directly into our oxygen concentrators.
 Product improvements and new product introductions also require significant planning, design, development, patent protection, and testing at the technological, product, and manufacturing process levels and we may not be able to timely develop product improvements or new products or obtain necessary patent protection and regulatory clearances or approvals for such product improvements or new products in a timely manner, or at all.
 Our competitors' new products may enter the market before our new products reach the market, be more effective with more features, obtain better market acceptance, or render our products obsolete.
 Any new products that we develop or acquire, including the TAV, may not receive market acceptance or otherwise generate any meaningful sales or profits for us relative to our expectations based on, among other things, existing and anticipated investments in manufacturing capacity and commitments to fund advertising, marketing, promotional programs and research and development.
 In addition, if we are unable to seek and obtain regulatory approval or adequate coverage and reimbursement for any new products that we develop or introduce, including the TAV, in a timely manner or at all, we may realize lower revenue than expected or even no revenue at all from these products.
 As a result, our business, financial condition and results of operations could be materially harmed.
 In particular, it is uncertain if the current TAV product acquired from New Aera, will be reimbursable in its current configuration under Healthcare Common Procedure Coding System (HCPCS) code E0466.
-As discussed in the "Legal Proceedings" section of this Quarterly Report on Form 10-Q, in September 2020, we filed a lawsuit against defendants, Alex M. Azar, Secretary of the Department of HHS, in his official capacity, Seema Verma, Administrator of the CMS, in her official capacity and Palmetto GBA, LLC.
-The lawsuit seeks to invalidate the defendants' arbitrary and capricious decision to retract a valid HCPCS code to Inogen's Tidal Assist Ventilator, thereby eliminating reimbursements for the ventilator, in violation of the Administrative Procedures Act, CMS's failure to provide notice and the opportunity to comment on a change in HCPCS code verification for the Sidekick Tidal Assist Ventilator and similar devices constitutes a violation of the procedural right provided under the Medicare Act, and Inogen's due process rights.
-If we do not receive revised coding, it could limit this product's adoption by HME providers and also our direct rentals and could adversely affect our business, financial condition and results of operations.
+As discussed in the "Legal Proceedings" section of this Quarterly Report on Form 10-Q, in September 2020, we filed a lawsuit against defendants, Alex M. Azar, Secretary of the Department of HHS, in his official capacity, Seema Verma, Administrator of Centers for Medicare and Medicaid Services (CMS), in her official capacity and Palmetto GBA, LLC.
+The lawsuit seeks to invalidate the defendants' arbitrary and capricious decision to retract a valid HCPCS code to Inogen's TAV, thereby eliminating reimbursements for the ventilator, in violation of the Administrative Procedures Act, CMS's failure to provide notice and the opportunity to comment on a change in HCPCS code verification for the Sidekick TAV and similar devices constitutes a violation of the procedural right provided under the Social Security Act, and Inogen's due process rights.
+If we do not receive revised coding, it could limit this product's adoption by HME providers and also our direct rentals and could adversely affect our business, financial condition and results of operations

-We are subject to risks associated with public health threats and epidemics, including the COVID-19 PHE.
+We are subject to risks associated with public health threats and epidemics, including the COVID-19 pandemic and related PHE.